psu13/mutable-hakyll/posts/slow-code.md

 You see this across the entire landscape of software products.
 It's a constant grind to make the product look "new".
-The resulting pressure to create new features and keep up with the evolution of your infrastructure leaves very little time for bug fixing, stability improvements and any kind of general contemplation and design refinements.
+The resulting pressure to create new features and keep up with the evolution of your infrastructure leaves very little time for bug fixing, stability improvements or any kind of general contemplation and refinement.

 So I'd like there to be a way to slow this down and give everyone time to take a breather and spend some time thinking and fixing things.
 This will improve the lives of programmers